NukaSoft

 2. Handoff File

 A structured markdown file that carries curated context between sessions.
-Not conversation history.
-Not raw memory.
-A shift-change document.
+Not conversation history — a shift-change briefing.

 Format rules: